 Huey is a Double Crested Cormorant who has an amputated right wing.
 Due to Huey's disability, he is unable to fly.

 Dewey is a Double Crested Cormorant who has a deformed left wing.
 Due to Dewey's disability, he is unable to fly.

 Louie is a Double Crested Cormorant who has a luxated right shoulder.
 Due to Louie's disability, he is unable to fly.

 Brad is a Sandhill Crane that has a partially amputated left wing which was the result of a severe infection due to a broken wing.
 Brad has been a permanent resident of the Seaside Seabird Sanctuary ever since it opened in 2016.
 Brad enjoys a steady diet of sandhill crane chow and cracked corn.

-Calypso is a Monk Parakeet that came to the Seaside Seabird Sanctuary on June 20, 2018 after being dropped off in the Sanctuary's overnight drop-off.
-Calypso was limping due to a sprained left foot.
-Though Calypso's foot healed, he cannot be released back into the wild due to being a non-native bird.
+Tito is a Nanday Conure who came to the Seaside Seabird Sanctuary in 2020 after being dropped-off in our overnight drop-off.
+Tito could not be released back into the wild due to him being a non-native bird.

 Seaside Seabird Sanctuary